Almohad campaign against Portugal (1190–1191): 1190 expedition

+Caliphal offensive

-In al-Andalus (Iberia), the caliph was joined by forces from Seville and Granada.
+After crossing from Africa, the caliph was joined by forces from Seville and Granada.
 In June, he laid siege to Silves.
-In July, the Almohad navy joined the siege.
+On 5 July, a fleet of the Almohad navy arrived from Seville with siege equipment.
 The caliph, however, left operations in the hands of local troops and took most of his expeditionary force to Córdoba.
 His cousin, al-Sayyid Yaḥyā ibn ʿUmar, was left in command at Silves.
+The besiegers proved incapable of overcoming the resistance put up by the Portuguese and English defenders.

 At Córdoba, the caliph met an embassy from King Alfonso VIII of Castile, with whom he signed a truce, freeing himself to concentrate on Portugal.
 From Córdoba, al-Manṣūr launched an invasion of the Alentejo.
 The town of Torres Novas surrendered.
 Its defenders were given their liberty, but the town was razed.
-The caliph then marched on Tomar, which was being held by the Knights Templar.
+The caliph then marched on Tomar, which was owned by the Knights Templar.
 His main objective, however, was Santarém.

+Arrival of crusaders

 At this juncture, two groups of crusaders made landfall in Portugal.
 At Silves, a single ship carrying about 100 English crusaders separated from its fleet by a storm arrived in Silves amid great confusion.
 Bishop Nicholas begged them to take part in the city's defence, while the citizens scuttled their ship.
 After they were promised a replacement ship, they agreed to join the defence.
+The names of the leaders of this contingent are not known.
 The other nine ships of the fleet landed at Lisbon while King Sancho was preparing to march in defence of Santarém.
 According to Roger of Hoveden, 500 crusaders agreed to join the king.
 With their arrival, Sancho rebuffed al-Manṣūr's offer of a seven-year truce, which would have required surrendering Silves.
 The king took up a position in Santarém, which came under siege.
 Facing stronger resistance than anticipated, the caliph abandoned Tomar and Santarém and retreated south.
-The siege of Tomar had lasted five days.
+The siege of Tomar had lasted only five days.
 In retreat, Torres Novas was burned.

 While Sancho and the 500 crusaders were marching south, a further 63 English ships arrived in Lisbon.
 Rioting broke out between the crusaders and the city's Jewish and Muslim inhabitants.
 Sancho returned to restore order, but in a few days rioting broke out anew.
 Some 700 crusaders were arrested.
 The ships left Lisbon on 24 July.

-After falling ill, al-Manṣūr decided to break off the siege of Silves, whose attackers were running short on supplies in any case.
-He retreated with his army to Seville, where he wintered.
+Dysentery spread through the Almohad ranks.
+After falling ill himself, al-Manṣūr decided to break off the siege of Silves, where his army was running short on supplies in any case.
+He retreated with his army, arriving on 26 July in Seville, where he wintered.